wchoi11/notchmess/_posts/2019-11-23-acting-rationally.md

   Assuming that there is a way to figure out if I'm in a case where I should act against my best judgment.
 </span>
-best judgment so I should go watch the movie" and go with my friends.
+best judgment so I should go watch the movie and go with my friends."

 In this sort of case, my
 best judgment would have flipped from 'work on the term paper more' to